 Even though military service members are sent to different places around the world, your state of residence is the state where you hold legal residence.
 If your spouse files for divorce in a different state, that state will handle the divorce proceedings.
 Your state will handle the divorce proceedings if you file for divorce personally.

-You can file for divorce in Texas if you deployed or are stationed in Texas even if you are not a long-term resident and even if you don’t intend to stay in Texas.
-However, if you are not deployed in Texas, you will need to be a legal resident to file.
+You can file for divorce in Texas if you deployed or are stationed in Texas even if you are not a long-term resident and even if you don’t intend to stay in Texas; however, if you are not deployed in Texas, then you will need to be a legal resident to file.
 Your spouse will also have to be a legal resident to file in Texas.